 A $250 security deposit is required.
 This deposit will be returned one week following the event, less any expenses incurred for extensive clean-up as determined by the Museum or damages to the facilities or Museum property.

 The balance of the fee, along with the number of people expected, the security deposit, and all the requisite information will be due one month prior to the function.

 SET-UP AND CLEAN-UP

-The museum staff sets up tables and chairs needed prior to the event, puts tables and chairs away after the event, empties the trash, and cleans the floors in the Paresky Wing.
+The Museum staff sets up tables and chairs needed prior to the event, puts tables and chairs away after the event, and cleans the floors in the Paresky Wing.
 The renting party can be charged $100 for set-up and $100 for breakdown of the space.

 Caterers may deliver food and equipment on the day of the event during regular museum hours.
 This will not count as part of the event time and there is no charge for this.